 An easy 5.
 We loved it with seconds all around.

 I started with an American Test Kitchen recipe, but I think it is unrecognizable now.
 It would feed a large army.
 I wanted only the small army size please (read “For Two with leftovers”).
 Also, lots of fuss as usual from Cooks Illustrated.
 I keep a little fuss at the beginning that I thought would enhance taste with browning the onion, but I used the time to cut the other veggies and trim the meat so really no extra time, just one dirty pan.
 You could probably skip this extra work and just dump the ingredients in, but I think the taste was great and worth the little extra work.

-About 30 minutes of prep time and an 8 hour cooking time.
+About 30 minutes of preperation time and an 8 hour cooking time.
 If you want, use 3 lbs of a leaner beef you want healthier.
 Or buy that pre-cut “stew meat” at the store if you’re lazy.